history-of-science-society/meeting/docs/cfp.md

 **Format**<br>
 The submission form only accepts plain text, which disallows italics and bold.
 All titles should conform to the Chicago Manual of Style's title guidelines.
 Use a [title capitalization tool](https://thecapitalizer.com) to ensure your title conforms to CMS rules.

+**Double Sessions**<br>
+Organizers who wish to have more than 4 presentations in their session can propose a double panel.
+Please be aware that we can only accept a limited number of double sessions.

 ## Diversity

 **Why we collect demographic data**